How Isopods Help Control Waste

 - Leaf litter

-By consuming these materials, isopods help prevent organic debris from building up inside the enclosure.
+By consuming this waste, they prevent organic debris from building up and reduce the risk of mould or harmful bacteria.

 Breaking Down Organic Matter

-As isopods consume waste materials, they break them down into smaller particles.
-These particles can then be further processed by microorganisms within the substrate.
+As isopods feed, they physically break down organic material into smaller particles.
+These particles are then processed further by microorganisms in the substrate.

 Supporting Healthy Substrate